benwainwright/call/README.md

 - Create and save an alias for the domain
 - Create and save an alias for the path, with named variable elements
+- Create and save a default Jinja template for displaying the response.
+This can be edited however you wish

 Next time you run the program, you will be able to make the same request using the alias rather than the full url, passing in the values of variable sections